datacraft-dsc/DEPs/13/README.md

 - The execution agent *may* execute operations in parallel in the case that no dependencies prevent this
 - An operation *must* be executed if required parameters are not available for any reason
-- An child operation *must* be executed if all child operations that it depends upon have succeeded, subject to all required parameters being available.
+- A child operation *must* be executed if all child operations that it depends upon have succeeded, subject to all required parameters being available.

 ## Authorisation